 It is a violation of this Policy to act or attempt to retaliate, intimidate, or seek retribution against anyone involved in or connected to reporting a concern, the investigation of, and/or the resolution of a sexual misconduct allegation.
 Individuals who refuse to participate in the processes described under this Policy are also protected against retaliation for their decision.
-Retaliation also includes filing charges against a person for conduct that arises out of the same facts and circumstances, but does not involve sex discrimination or sexual harassment, for the purpose of interfering with any right or privilege.
-Retaliation against an individual for the purpose of interfering with any right or privilege.
+Retaliation also includes filing charges against a person for conduct that arises out of the same facts and circumstances but does not involve sex discrimination or sexual harassment, for the purpose of interfering with any right or privilege.
+Retaliation against an individual for the purpose of interfering with any right or privilege secured by Title IX is also unlawful.